Kenneth-Goveas/Serial-Terminal/README.md

 serial-terminal <device> <baud>
 ```
 where `<device>` is the path to the serial port, and `<baud>` is the serial bit
 rate.
-For example, the command,
+For example, the following command:
 ```
-serial-console /dev/ttyUSB0 115200
+serial-terminal /dev/ttyUSB0 115200
 ```
 opens a serial connection with the device `/dev/ttyUSB0` at `115200` baud.
 The
 program can be stopped at any point of time by pressing `Ctrl+C`.